Best Practices for Upgrading from v4 to v5

 Approach to Redesign

-- It is recommended that a consultant first prepares a concept and then reviews it with the client.
+- Recommended approach: prepare a draft concept by the consultant first and then review it with the client.

 Client Expectations

-- Clients may assume that the upgrade will happen automatically without their input.
+- Clients often assume the upgrade will happen automatically without their involvement.

-- They need to be informed that they must actively participate in configuring the new setup.
+- They must be clearly informed that they need to actively participate in configuring the new setup.

 Managing Perception of Issues

-- Communicating changes effectively is crucial – issues that would have occurred in TAS 4 should not be mistakenly attributed to the upgrade.
+- It is important to communicate changes effectively – issues that would have occurred in TAS 4 must not be mistakenly attributed to v5.

-- Certain problems, such as organizational structure changes, may be incorrectly linked to the transition to TAS 5.
+- Problems such as organizational structure changes may be incorrectly linked to the upgrade.

-- Managing client expectations is essential to avoid misunderstandings.
-Clients often do not fully understand what to expect from the upgrade.
+- Managing client expectations is critical to avoid misunderstandings.
+Clients often do not fully understand what to expect.

 Final Recommendations